 - Flexibility and mobility work

-- Gradual increase in intensity and duration
+- Gradual intensity and duration increases

-Rushing your recovery can lead to setbacks.
+Rushing recovery can lead to setbacks.

 Army PRT Exercises

-These exercises are designed to build strength, endurance, and mobility while reducing injury risk.
+Army Physical Readiness Training (PRT) exercises are integral to soldier fitness, built to improve strength, endurance, and mobility while minimizing injury risk.

 Preparation Drill